StuartsProjects/StuartsProjects.github.io/_posts/2019-04-26-semtech-sx1280-2-4Ghz-LoRa®-ranging-tranceivers-2.md

 The ranging requests were received down to 4dBm over the 40km link.
 This would imply a potential range of **80km** LOS at 10dBm.
 Even modestly improved antennas at both ends (see antenna comparisons above) could double this range.

 The longest range settings for point to point mode, SF12 and bandwidth 203khz should have a link advantage of 8dBm over the ranging settings described above, SF10 and bandwidth 406khz.
-Converting this 8dBm link advantage over the ranging settings, suggests a potential range for point to point LoRa in the **200km** region.
+Converting this 8dBm link advantage over the ranging settings, suggests a potential range for point to point LoRa® in the **200km** region.

 ## **SX1280 Program Code**